InventoryManagementSystemSVFC/InvetoryManagementSystem_Documentation/InventoryManagementSystemPGI.md

 ## C. Project Objectives:

 To develop an Inventory Management System that optimizes order management processes and offers comprehensive reporting capabilities to support effective decision-making.

-1. Streamline inventory tracking to enhance efficiency and accuracy.
-2. Optimize order management processes by enabling the creation, updating, and deletion of purchase orders, and tracking order status.
+1. Optimize order management processes by enabling the creation, updating, and deletion of purchase orders, and tracking order status.
-3. Develop robust product management capabilities:
+2. Develop robust product management capabilities:
        - Add, update, and delete products.
        - Manage product categories.
        - Access controlled by administrators or owners.
-4. Implement user management features to assign roles with specific access levels.
+3. Implement user management features to assign roles with specific access levels.
-5. Incorporate reporting and analytics for generating detailed reports on inventory levels, supporting informed decision-making.
+4. Incorporate reporting and analytics for generating detailed reports on inventory levels, supporting informed decision-making.